ThatTotallyRealMyth/Impacket-IoCs/Impacket-IoCs.md

                     NetBIOS Name: SCCM<20> (Server service)
 ```

-Noticeable differences include the fact that the Windows server sets `kdc-options: 40810010` while Impacket will use `kdc-options: 50800000`, additionally the real Windows server will have 2 padata entries while Impacket only 1.
+Noticeable differences include the fact that the Windows server sets `kdc-options: 40810010` while Impacket will use `kdc-options: 50800000`, additionally the real Windows client will usually include the `HostAddress`, `addr-type` and `NetBIOS Name`

 A native Windows client **always** sends an encrypted timestamp (`PA‑ENC‑TIMESTAMP`) as proof of password knowledge.
 Therefore, an AS-REQ that lacks the PA-ENC-TIMESTAMP attribute can be considered suspicious.